tock/tock/doc/Syscalls.md

 Syscalls may clobber userspace memory, as the kernel may write to buffers previously given to it using Allow.
 The kernel will not clobber any userspace registers except for the return value register (`r0`).
-However, Yield must be treated as clobbering more registers, as it can call a callback in userspace before returning.
-This callback can clobber r0-r3, r12, and lr.
+However, Yield must be treated as clobbering more registers, as it can call an upcall in userspace before returning.
+This upcall can clobber r0-r3, r12, and lr.
 See [this comment](https://github.com/tock/libtock-c/blob/f5004277ec88c2afe8f473a06b74aa2faba70d68/libtock/tock.c#L49) in the libtock-c syscall code for more information about Yield.